IBD and life insurance

 - Are you awaiting any hospital referrals, tests, investigations, or surgery?

-- Have you ever suffered from eye inflammation, joint pain, liver disease, anemia, or bile duct problems?
+- Have you ever suffered from eye inflammation, joint pain, liver disease, anaemia, or bile duct problems?

 - In the last 12 months have you had Mesalazine, Asacol, Sulfasalazine, Steroids (e.g. Prednisolone), Immunosuppressant (e.g. Azathioprine, Mercaptopurine, or Methotrexate), or had any hospital in-patient treatment